Heart, Minerals, Muscles | August 2, 2016 | Author: Naturopath

 It is because different forms of magnesium have different bio-availability - meaning different absorption into the body.
 When someone has constipation they will benefit from the forms that don’t absorb well - or have a low bio-availability.
 Other forms are needed to absorb well such as for heart rhythms and blood pressure.

-Magnesium Aspartate - This is magnesium bound to amino acids (a protein), and is shown to have a better bio-availability than Citrate and Oxide forms.
+This is magnesium bound to amino acids (a protein) and is shown to have a better bio-availability than Citrate and Oxide forms.

-Magnesium DiGlycinate - This form of magnesium has been suggested as the safest option when correcting a long-term deficiency.
+This form of magnesium has been suggested as the safest option when correcting a long-term deficiency.
 It’s also known to be absorbed differently in the gut compared to other forms.

-Magnesium L-Threonate -This form of magnesium is found to increase the magnesium levels in the brain and support learning.14,15
+This form of magnesium is found to increase the magnesium levels in the brain and support learning.

-Magnesium Chloride - Despite only having around 12% magnesium, this form is credited to have one of the best absorption rates compared to other inorganic magnesium salts.16 it is commonly used in supplements and is known to aid kidney function along with potassium.17 This one is also used in topical products.
+Despite only having around 12% magnesium, this form is credited to have one of the best absorption rates compared to other inorganic magnesium salts. it is commonly used in supplements and is known to aid kidney function along with potassium.
+This one is also used in topical products.

-Magnesium Lactate - This form is often used to treat digestive issues such as heartburn, indigestion, or stomach upset.18
+This form is often used to treat digestive issues such as heartburn, indigestion, or stomach upset.

-Athletes will often benefit from magnesium supplementation since intense training depletes magnesium stores, replenishing the body's magnesium stores can protect it from inflammation and greatly speeds up muscle recovery and supports ATP metabolism - Adenosine triphosphate better known as ATP is a cell's main source of energy.
+Athletes will often benefit from magnesium supplementation since intense training depletes magnesium stores.
+Replenishing the body's magnesium stores can supports ATP metabolism, prevent inflammation and greatly speeds up muscle recovery.
+Adenosine triphosphate, better known as ATP, is a cell's main source of energy.

 It is important to check with your doctor if your body is able to tolerate magnesium supplementation or if dietary sources are insufficient for your daily needs.